dryave/Final-Project-Part-II/README.md

 6. One person mentioned that my graph in slide 5 is a little busy and may be better by plotting efficacy and cost instead of efficacy and year, since old interventions may not be useful.
 Honestly, I’m not sure if I like this change or not, and I am eager for feedback from other interviewees when I test my second storyboard.
 7. Two people mentioned that my presentation would be stronger if it were more personal.
 To do this, I plan to introduce a story about someone in Togo who has experienced malaria.
 8. The interviewees mentioned that the takeaways seemed to logically follow the presentation based on how I presented the storyboard, but it may be harder to communicate all of that information in the 60-second presentation.

+# Personas

+It was clear after my interviewees offered such targeted feedback that I needed to do a better job identifying my target audience member.
+So in order to do that I created a persona.
+Here's what the prototypical persona for my target audience member might look like:

+Name: Alex
+Year: Second Year Heinz student
+Interests: Arts, policy, healthcare
+Knowledge on malaria: Knows it's a mosquito-related disease that affects many people in "Africa."
+Doesn't have much more granular knowledge on how malaria works.
+How to capture their attention: Exciting information presented in a new way.
+Has many competing priorities and likely won't give full attention to this presentation if it isn't extremely useful or novel.
+Political engagement: Alex is knowledgable on politics and can name their congressperson and plans to vote in the upcoming election.
+If Alex is asked to engage with politics, either by calling a politician, voting for a certian candidate, or even donating a small amount of money to a certain person or cause, Alex is willing to be convinced.
+With that said, Alex is quite busy and would not give up time to go to a rally or engage in a long-term way.